Okapi-san/ChIP-Pipeline/README.md

 ```
 ![alt text](./EPAS1_Jaccard.jpg)

 This is the ```Jaccard()``` function, which utilizes ```GNU parallel``` to parallelize calculation of Jaccard indices.
 A ```Python``` script constructs an **n x n** matrix from all Jaccard indices, then feeds the matrix into an ```R``` script using  ```scan()```.
 Finally, ```image()``` interpretes the Jaccard indices in the matrix as colours, ranging from **0.00 (red)** to **1.00 (white)** - hence, yellow to white pixel indicate a high similiarity, whereas red indicates small to no overlap.
 As the matrix has all experiments on both the x- and y-axis, at each position **(n/n)** there is a white spot, where the Jaccard index was calculated for identical experiments, leading to an overlap of **1.00**.
-This line thus is technically a symmetry axis.<br/>
+This line thus is technically a symmetry axis.<br/><br/>
 Limiting factor for the ```Jaccard()``` function is for now the ```scan()``` function: As it reads in the matrix as a whole into the memory, **n** <sup> **2**</sup> matrix elements quickly outscale available RAM, which kills the ```R``` script.
 Here, I might need to transform the Jaccard matrix into a sparse matrix, which would greatly reduce RAM load.<br/>
 The Jaccard plot above was calculated from the 35 experiment files of **EPAS1**, as described above.
-There is a cluster of yellow pixels in the bottem left, indicating that experiments 2-9 have a high degree of similarity - apart from that, there only a couple of smaller yellow fields, which suggests that most of the experiments are actually quite different.
+There is a cluster of yellow pixels in the bottem left, indicating that experiments 2-9 have a high degree of similarity - apart from that, there are only a couple of smaller yellow fields, which suggests that most of the experiments are actually quite different.
 Looking at the experiments, number 2-9 are indeed SRX212355-SRX212365, which are expected to be similiar, as they originate from the same GSM repository.
 Alltogether, the Jaccard plot provides a measurement of the spread of similiarity, which is both important for clustering and quality control.
 ```sh
 Jaccard(){